FLAMEGPU/docs/flamegpu/modelspec.rst

 An agent function ``xagentOutput`` indicates that the agent function will output an agent with a name equal to that specified by the non optional ``xagentName`` element.
 This differs slightly from the formal definition of an x-machine which does not explicitly define a technique for the creation of new agents but adds functionality required for dynamically changing population sizes during simulation runtime.
 The ``xagentName`` element belonging to an ``xagentOutput`` element must refer to an existing (XPath) ``xagents/agent/name`` defined within the XMML document.
-It is not possible for an agent function script to output a agent without specifying that it is an ``xagentOutput`` within the XMML model file (agent output functions are parameterised to prevent this).
+It is not possible for an agent function script to output an agent without specifying that it is an ``xagentOutput`` within the XMML model file (agent output functions are parameterised to prevent this).
 In addition to the ``xagentName`` element a message output also requires a ``state``.
 The ``state`` represents the state from the list of state elements belonging to the specified agent which the new agent should be created in.
 Only ``continuous`` type agents are allowed to output new agents (which must also be of type ``continuous``).